-Jax Fish House and Oyster Bar, in Boulder, is all about sustainable seafood.
+Jax Fish House and Oyster Bar, in downtown Boulder, is all about sustainable seafood.
 It vows to only buy from fishmongers who are committed to sustainable fishing, and Jax partners with different sustainable seafood certification groups.

 The Boulder restaurant is ideally located on the bustling Pearl Street Mall, a favorite tourist destination lined with shops, nightlife and performing street buskers, all with a dramatic view of the foothills.

-The Fresh Fish Company, Denver
+The Fresh Fish Co., Denver

 In addition to fresh fish, this restaurant makes everything from scratch, down to the sauces and seasonings.